Vox Media: Continued growth and expansion into other content areas

 In January 2021, Lindsay Peoples Wagner was hired to be the new editor-in-chief of The Cut.
 At the same time, Vox Media also banned fossil fuel advertising to tackle climate change.
 In February 2021, Swati Sharma—former managing editor of The Atlantic—was hired to be the new editor-in-chief of Vox.
 Vox Media purchased Cafe Studios, the publisher of Preet Bharara's podcast Stay Tuned with Preet, in April 2021, making it part of the Vox Media Podcast Network.

 In August 2021, Vox Media announced its purchase of Punch, a mixology website established by Bertelsmann-owned Random House, to undisclosed terms.
 Punch is to assist the expansion of Vox Media's Eater website.

 On December 13, 2021, it was announced that Vox Media would acquire Group Nine Media.
-The acquisition was completed on February 22, 2022.
+The acquisition was completed on February 22, 2022 for an undisclosed price.
 Investors in Group Nine, including Warner Bros.
 Discovery, now own 25 percent of Vox.
 In February 2023, Penske Media Corporation became the largest shareholder in Vox Media, acquiring a 20% stake in the company, and Jay Penske joined Vox's board.

+In April 2023, it was announced that NowThis would be spun off as a separate company from Vox Media.
+The deal was backed by Accelerate Change.

 In May 2025, Vox Media sold Polygon to Valnet, while also laying off most of their staff including Editor-in-Chief Christopher Plante.
 Aftermath reported they were informed by a "former employee" that "at least 25 people have been let go" and noted many of the laid off staff "were union members".
-The Vox Media Union is negotiating a new contract with Vox Media; Kotaku commented that the union "blasted the sale and layoffs".
-Group Publisher for Polygon & The Verge Chris Grant shared his frustrations on Bluesky, stating that Valnet had refused to meet with him or answer questions during the process, adding "this is the end of my journey with the thing I created".
+The Vox Media Union was negotiating a new contract with Vox Media at the time, and the Writers Guild of America East (who represents the union) condemned the sale as union busting.
+Group Publisher for Polygon & The Verge Chris Grant shared his frustrations on Bluesky, stating that Valnet had refused to meet with him or answer questions during the process.